Stochastic Gradient Descent for Incomplete Tensor Linear Systems: Experiments and Implementation

 Since the tensor $\cX$ is so large in dimension and norm, we initialize the first iterate $\cX^0$ to be filled with the value 128 (as entries in $\cX$ represent grayscale values and are thus contained in [0, 255]) to decrease the maximum possible initial error.
 Because of the large initial error, we choose a small initial constant step size of $p^2/10^6$ for the first 5000 iterations before swapping to a decreasing step size of $\sqrt{5000} p^2 / 10^6 \sqrt t.$ The $\sqrt{5000}$ factor was chosen to match the step size with the constant step size at the swap.
 We did not notice a significant improvement in swapping at a later iteration.

 Figure~\ref{fig:shuttle} shows the first and last frames of the video data.
-Figures~\ref{fig:p3} and~\ref{fig:p7} show these same frames from the tensor obtained with mSGDT for the different $p \in \{0.3, 0.7\}.$ In Figure~\ref{fig:p3}, the uniform missing model is used, with entries of $\cA$ being observed with probability $p = 0.3$.
-We can see that even with such a low probability, the overall shapes within the video can be distinguished in both the first and last frames, but there are horizontal artifacts that distort the image.
+Figures~\ref{fig:p3} and~\ref{fig:p7} show these same frames from the tensor obtained with mSGDT for the three missing data models with different $p \in \{0.3, 0.7\}.$ In Figure~\ref{fig:p3}, which corresponds to probability $p = 0.3$, we can see that even with such a low probability, the overall shapes within the video can be distinguished in both the first and last frames for all three missing data models, but there are horizontal artifacts that distort the image.

-In Figure~\ref{fig:p7}, the uniform missing model is again used, with the entries of $\cA$ being observed instead with a higher probability, $p = 0.7.$ The images look much sharper, but there are still some faint artifacts.
+In Figure~\ref{fig:p7}, which corresponds to the higher probability $p = 0.7,$ the images look much sharper, but there are still some faint artifacts.
 It is worth noting that these artifacts occur frequently in tensor recovery problems, see e.g.~\cite{castillo2025blockgaussseidelmethodstproduct} and~\cite{He2022-jd}.

 \FloatBarrier